feelpp/feelpp/ops/README.md

 distros, plus GitHub-generated release notes preview, without the lower-level validation detail blocks.
 Flavor and distro release versions are sourced from the packaging catalog in [`.github/plan-ci.json`](../.github/plan-ci.json).
+`publications --pretty` harvests recent HAL records from the `FEEL` and `CEMOSIS` collections and renders them as a Markdown section that can be added to release notes or discussion posts.
+Use `--rows` to change how many publications are shown and `--since` to limit the slice to a release-specific window.
+The release command mirrors those controls with `--publications-rows` and `--publications-since`.

 The `feelpp.ops.common` namespace is the shared home for cross-tool support code such as naming, future logging helpers, and execution/runtime helpers.